Interbrand “Best Japan Brands 2023”

 2. Role of Brand: Derive the brand’s contribution to profits

 Next, to derive the brand’s contribution to future economic profits as calculated in the analysis of financial performance, we analyze the brand’s influence on customer purchasing decisions.
-In evaluating the role that a brand plays in consumer purchasing trends, we perform benchmark analyses by industry that draw on our database of over 10,000 brand value evaluations accumulated over the past 20 years.
+In evaluating the role that a brand plays in consumer purchasing trends, we set benchmarks by industry that draw on our database of over 10,000 brand value evaluations accumulated over the past 20 years.
 Based on these industry benchmarks, we perform a proprietary analysis to derive a Brand Contribution Score.

 3. Brand Strength: Evaluate the brand’s contribution to future earnings